 3.10.
-Cash and Cash Equivalents
+Cash and cash equivalents

-For the purposes of the statement of cash flows, cash and cash equivalents include cash in hand, sight deposits held with banks and bank overdrafts.
+For the purposes of the statement of cash flows, cash and cash equivalents include cash in hand, sight deposits held with banks, bank overdrafts and obligatory reserve in foreign currency.

 3.11.
 Borrowings

 Long-term borrowings are initially recognized at fair value of the inflow (determined by using the prevailing interest rate in the market for a similar instrument, if it significantly differs from the transaction price), not including incurred costs of transactions.